fasadeconsult.no Listed by m3rx Ransomware Group

 Public reporting indicates that Fasade Consult, which specializes in aluminum and glass products including doors, windows, facades, glass roofs, and specialized fire-resistant, bullet-resistant, and burglary-resistant solutions, was hit by a ransomware attack.
 The company, based in Norway with the phone number +47 32270200, has more than 45 years of experience in the sector.

 Available reporting describes the data taken as internal files.
 The m3rx group listed the victim on its leak site hosted on the dark web, accessible via the onion address 4k6plf4h2cm2nco6ae3inrsxnmqgl6lllmwefydhnlcq4tuhwbj4qpad.onion.
-No specific count of individuals whose personal information was exposed has been confirmed.
+No specific count of individuals whose personal information may have been exposed has been confirmed.

 Why This Matters for You and Your Family